apache/arrow-site/_posts/2025-10-30-rust-parquet-metadata.md

 ## Summary

-Version `57.0.0` of the  [parquet] Rust crate decodes parquet metadata twice as fast as previous versions thanks to a new custom Apache Thrift parser.
-The new parser is not only 2x faster in all cases, it sets the stage for further improvements such as skipping unnecessary fields and selectively parsing only the minimum fields needed for a particular query.
+Version `57.0.0` of the  [parquet] Rust crate decodes metadata twice as fast as previous versions thanks to a new custom [Apache Thrift] parser.
+Not only is the new parser 2x faster in all cases, it sets the stage for further performance speedups not possible with generated parsers, such as skipping unnecessary fields and selective parsing.

 <!-- AAL: TODO: update the benchmark and charts with results from 57.0.0 -->